-The USSA points list ranks athletes with a valid USSA competitor membership who compete in any USSA event that is scored in the system.
-These events include most races for ages 13 and up.
+The USSA points list ranks athletes with a valid USSA competitor membership who compete in any USSA event that is scored in the system; this includes most races for ages 13 and up.
 The USSA and the FIS points systems are based on the same formula for scoring.
 The top racers in USSA will be ranked as the top USA racers in the FIS lists, as well.
 However, the two point lists differ.
-The lists are produced on different schedules, resulting in slight differences during the season.
 The most important difference is that the FIS system integrates the World Cup rankings.
 Nonetheless, in both systems lower points reflect better results.